to the Committee on Higher Education and Campus Ministry

-- The chaplain served as an advisor to the Kay Interfaith Council and regularly participated its programs.
+- I served as one of the advisors to the Kay Interfaith Council and regularly participated its programs.

 VIII.
 GOALS AND PLANS FOR THE COMING YEAR

-A. Continue Create a Culture of Spiritual Development
+A. Continue to Create a Culture of Spiritual Development

 One of the long-range goals of the community is to assist American University in exploring the intersections of faith and public life.
 We hope to help along a process of exploration of the ways that people of faith can turn their faith into action, and that people concerned with social justice can mine the depths of the theological and religious traditions.
 This is an important element of vocational discernment and of effective social change for the transformation of lives.

 The long-range vision is for the creation of Center for Religion and Civil Life to be a joint venture of the UMC and AU.
 We plan to begin this process with the first stage: the provision of an associate chaplain to help with vocational discernment and social justice engagement.
 In 2010-2011, in partnership with Metropolitan Memorial UMC, we hope to initiate this program.

 D. Develop Sermon Series Designed to Appeal to Seekers and Skeptics

 Following up on the examples provided by the fall sermon series of 2008 and 2009, we plan to have a number of sermon series in 2010-2011 that will attract non-religious or nominally religious students to come to our fellowship, including sermon series called “10 Things I Hate About Church” and “Journeying Through Lent with U2”.